saibaba/ruby-style-guide/README.md

 * Avoid trailing whitespace.

 * End each file with a newline.
+  * For example, this helps with wc -l.
+  * Makes easy to open in editors.
 * Don't use block comments.
 They cannot be preceded by whitespace and are not as easy to spot as regular comments.